DeKalb County Police Department: History

-By 1968, the department had expanded to a force of approximately 200 officers, and added new Specialized Investigation units such as Robbery/Homicide, Juvenile and Narcotics to the Dept. In 1972, the DeKalb Police formed an Aviation unit, and received their first Helicopter, a Hughes model 300C when the Dept. moved into a newly built public safety complex on Camp Circle in Decatur which when constructed had a Helipad installed on the roof.
+By 1968, the department had expanded to a force of approximately 200 officers, and added new Specialized Investigation units such as Robbery/Homicide, Juvenile, and Narcotics to the Dept. In 1972, the DeKalb Police formed an Aviation Unit, and received their first helicopter, a Hughes Model 300C when the Dept. moved into a newly built public safety complex on Camp Circle in Decatur which when constructed had a helipad installed on the roof.
 The department would remain at this location for more than thirty years.
-The location is still the home to several units within the police department.by the mid 70's the Dept, formed a SWAT unit, combined several investigative functions into a Major Felony Unit, and fielded mobile Crime Scene, Accident Reconstruction and Community relations units.massive growth in Dekalb required the ranks to expand to over 500 officers.
+The location is still the home to several units within the police department.
+By the mid 1970's the Department formed a SWAT unit, combined several investigative functions into a Major Felony Unit, and fielded mobile Crime Scene, Accident Reconstruction and Community Relations Units.
+Massive growth in DeKalb soon required the ranks to expand to over 500 officers.

 The murder of Officer William David Corn on February 1, 1972 is the agency's only unsolved police murder.

 In 2006 the DeKalb County Police department had outgrew its headquarters and moved to its current headquarters at 1960 W. Exchange Place in Tucker.

 With the incorporation of the City of Dunwoody in 2008 and the incorporation of the City of Brookhaven in 2013, most of North Precinct's patrol area was absorbed into these cities.
 As a result, the precinct was closed on August 17, 2013, reducing the department's total number of precincts from five to four.

 As metropolitan Atlanta grew, so did the DeKalb County Police Department.
 In the last forty years, DKPD has expanded from 200 officers to its current staff of 714 sworn officers as of December 1, 2019.